s-ol/alive/docs/guide/04_syntax.md

     (print "hello world")

-    (+ 1
-       2
-       3)

     (print
-    	"hello world")
+    	"hello world"
+    )

       ( print "hello world" )

 It is however recommended to follow the [clojure style guide][clojure-style] as much as it does apply to alv.
-All further examples in this guide will respect this guideline, so you might just pick it up simply by following this guide.
+All further examples in this guide will respect this guideline, so you might just pick it up simply by following along.

 ## comments
 To annotate your code, you can use comments.
 In `alv`, comments begin with